 Brian F. Mandell, MD, PhD, MACP, FACR

-Brian Mandell is chairman of academic medicine and a senior staff in Rheumatology and Immunologic Diseases, Center for Vasculitis Care and Research at the Cleveland Clinic in Cleveland, Ohio.
+Brian Mandell is chairman of academic medicine and a senior staff in Rheumatology and Immunologic Diseases at the Cleveland Clinic in Cleveland, Ohio.

 Dr. Mandell joined the Clinic in 1993 following a faculty appointment at the Hospital of the University of Pennsylvania.
 He previously earned a bachelor’s degree in Biology and a Ph.D. in Physiology and Biophysics from Washington University, St. Louis, Missouri, and then a medical degree from New York University School of Medicine.
 He trained in medicine and rheumatology at the University of Pennsylvania.
 He is board certified in internal medicine and rheumatology, and was awarded Mastership in the American College of Physicians.